AI-Commandos/LLaMa2lang/README.md

                         If specified, the threads created in this script for finetuning will also be saved to disk or HuggingFace Hub.
   --thread_template THREAD_TEMPLATE
                         A file containing the thread template to use.
-Default is threads/template_fefault.txt
+Default is threads/template_fefault.txt --max_steps MAX_STEPS
+                        The maximum number of steps to run DPO for.
+Default is -1 which will run the data through fully for the number of epochs but this will be very time-consuming.
 ```

 7. Run inference using the newly created QLoRA model.